badabingbreda/toolbox-customizer/readme.txt

 == Changelog ==

+= 1.6.3 =

+Added action 'toolbox_customizer_on_publish' on Customizer Publish so that callbacks can be run that clear asset cache.
+Added separate toolbox-customizer connector for photo fields.
+This tries to get media from ID, Array or URL.

+= 1.6.2 =

+Added Logic Rules for Beaver Builder, ability to render nodes if theme-mod isset, notset, equals, does_not_equal

 = 1.6.1 =

 Removed last apply_filter in toolbox_customizer_css::gtm(), which is called statically and not as an instance.